 ISO No Longer Matters

-Black and white however is reminiscent of old film photography which was quite grainy, so it fits in better.
-A high ISO also adds the texture that your photo is lacking – something black and white does very well.
+Black and white, however, is reminiscent of old film photography which was quite grainy, so it fits in better.
+A high ISO also adds the texture that your photo is lacking—something black and white does very well.

-Composition is more important in black and white because the difference between shades and tones is greater accentuated; you may need to frame your shot to best capture this.
+The composition is more important in black and white because the difference between shades and tones is greater accentuated; you may need to frame your shot to best capture this.

-This usually means composing the photos differently to how you would in colour.
+This usually means composing the photos differently to how you would in color.
 The photo of the stairs below is not composed in my usual style but this composition showed the changes in tone and shades well in black and white.

 Have a look at the contrast in texture between the night sky, the sweeping waves and the jagged stones below.
 Black to white is much more noticeable than blue to green.

 When you adjust the contrast of a photo, the dark areas become darker and the light areas become lighter.
 This is particularly important in black and white as the difference is much more noticeable.